Shelter from the crisis

 What Is Piercing the Corporate Veil?

-Piercing the corporate veil (sometimes referred to as “lifting” the corporate veil) is when a court determines that personal liability protection does not apply.
-When the corporate veil is pierced, the individuals behind the business entity become held personally accountable for debts or legal wrongdoing of the business.
+However, personal liability protection is not guaranteed if entrepreneurs do something (or fail to do something) that a court considers reason to “pierce the corporate veil.”
+Piercing the corporate veil (sometimes referred to as “lifting” the corporate veil) is when a court disregards personal liability protection—rendering the persons behind the business entity personally accountable for the business’s debts or legal wrongdoing.

 Examples of Piercing the Corporate Veil